You don’t need a pen to be a penpal. You can write your child digitally through your MyCI account.

 .

 Once you hit “send” on your MyCI letter, it will be transferred electronically to your sponsored child or youth’s field office.
 The team there will sort and translate the letters.
-(To reduce costs and use funds efficiently—and to meet pandemic restrictions—we may use translation software as well as non-professional translators.)
+(To reduce costs and use funds efficiently we may use translation software as well as non-professional translators.)
 If your child’s family has access to a phone and/or data plan, the team will either forward the letter digitally or call to read it over the phone.
-When families don’t have access to mobile devices, the team tries to print physical copies and deliver the letters personally (if they can do this safely, depending on current pandemic restrictions).
-Our teams are working very hard to keep the lines of communication open during extremely challenging times.
-We know how important it is to share encouraging messages with each other right now!
+When families don’t have access to mobile devices, the team tries to print physical copies and deliver the letters personally.

 - Astrid, mother of Litzy, 13, Guatemala, on Litzy’s sponsor.